-Here's a secret well known by many age-groupers in the triathlon world; One of the more powerful ways to make a New Year's resolution stick is to get out the proverbial checkbook and drop a completed race application into the mailbox.
-Of course, this is all done on the computer now, with credit cards and online services like Active.com, but you get the point: the financial commitment to doing a first triathlon makes the entire concept real and triggers a stream of adrenalin into your system, awakening some hibernating section of the brain that thinks, "Oh crap: It's for real this time.
+Here's a secret well known by many age-groupers in the triathlon world: One of the more powerful ways to make a goal stick is to get out the proverbial checkbook and drop a completed race application into the mailbox.
+Of course, this is all done on the computer now, with credit cards and online services like Active.com, but you get the point: The financial commitment to doing a first triathlon makes the entire concept real and triggers a stream of adrenalin into your system, awakening some hibernating section of the brain that thinks, "Oh crap.
+It's for real this time.
 We have to get moving."

-Indeed, becoming a triathlete is charged way to dislodge a human being from the destructive patterns eating crappy food and making daily excuses to not exercise.
+Indeed, becoming a triathlete is a way to dislodge a human being from the destructive patterns eating crappy food and making daily excuses to not exercise.

 But you have to do it right, or at least close to right, or it probably is going to make for a wretched memory.
 Racing a triathlon without training properly is a magnificent way to ensure you hate the day and the sport.
 Doing the bare minimum is better than not training at all, but this generally means you will just spend the day hanging on for dear life.
 And if your first triathlon is a long one, the discomfort and misery is multiplied by some all-too-large mystery number that one might call the "suck factor."

 On the other hand, executing a smart, patient training plan that builds to a reasonable race (reasonable length, course difficulty and conditions) is almost a sure way to drug yourself with the cult-spirit that has made triathlon the globally popular endurance sport that it is today.

 With that said, here are some tips toward helping you get the most out of the journey to the starting line.

 1. Don't let inconsistency ruin your training.